dexters-analytics/r_cheat_sheet/excel.md

 #### save to clipboard (super helpful)

-This a great way to quickly summarize a bit of data then copy from R and paste into Excel.
+This a great way to quickly summarize a bit of data in R and then get it into Excel.

 ```{r}
 utils::write.table("clipboard", sep="\t", col.names = F, row.names = F)